junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 All the eyes on all the rings blink at the same time.
 So does the one on the giant human-shaped body, shining white lights in the pupil.

 Dean is shaken out of the freeze by the piercing lines of eye sight coming from all directions.
 His breath hitches, his knees give way.
-His body can't hold still, he takes a step back.
+His body can't hold still, he takes a step back in shock.

 He looks up, his neck sore from crooked angle.
 He looks into the pair of eyes on Cas's face, the lights are too dazzling and bright to see, they make his eyes hurt, but he holds the gaze.
 The color and light of aurora borealis that he thinks was astonishing behind Cas loses their attraction in comparison.